Alumni Success Stories

 “Many months ago I asked each of you to help support me and my efforts of joining the NAACP Board of Directors to bring change.
 Well, that day has finally come.
 Yesterday in New York, I was officially sworn in as the second youngest member of the NAACP Board.
 And with that change so many more are in the works.
 At the meeting we elected the youngest and only the fourth woman to be chair of our board, Ms. Roslyn Brock.
-Here is a story where you can read more: http://www.nytimes.com/2010/02/21/us/21NAACP.html.
 Also, I was elected Vice-Chair of the NAACP Advocacy and Public Policy Committee which oversees all of the policy and advocacy positions of the NAACP.
 This committee is chaired by Lorraine Miller, the current and first African American Clerk of the US House of Representatives.

-The NAACP is making a generational shift, and I’m excited to be apart of it.
-The leadership
+The NAACP is making a generational shift, and I’m excited to be a part of it.”

 Sheryl Webber Washington